CoderDojo-Content/Advanced-HTML-CSS/en/sidenotes-and-captions.md

        </aside>
        <aside>
           <h2>Weather</h2>
-          <p>The weather in Ireland is very unpredictable!
-Even on a beautiful day you could get unexpectedly rained on.</p>
+          <p>The weather in Ireland is <span class="specialText">very unpredictable!</span> Even on a beautiful day you could get unexpectedly rained on.</p>
           <p>It's best to be prepared for any kind of weather if you are going outside.</p>
       </aside>
    ```

-8. You can write some CSS rules to make the `aside` elements look different or stand out if you want to.
-I've added a lighter background to mine.
+  You can write some CSS rules to make the `aside` elements look different or stand out if you want to.

+8. Did you spot the bonus element in there, **span**?
+It's a special tag you can use just for adding extra CSS!
+You can put anything in between a pair of **span** tags.
+It's useful for things like styling a _part_ of the text in a paragraph.
+Here's the CSS code for mine:
+    ```css
+        aside {
+          background-color: THELIGHTPURPLE;
+        }
+        .specialText {
+            color: #00ff00;
+            font-size: larger;
+        }
+    ```

 9. The `aside` container is similar to the `article` one.
 The only real difference is in the _meaning_, that is, what you use them for.
 It's important to use meaningful HTML elements whenever you can.
 It gives your website better structure and is especially helpful for people using **screen readers**.
-  **semantic** elements whenever you can.
-Reasons - structure, screen readers, divs can make a page messy very quickly.

-10. At the moment, these containers are displayed one after the other down your page.
-On the next card you're going to see how to make the layout more interesting!
+10. On the next card you're going to see how to make the layout more interesting!
 To get ready, make a page that has one `article` and two `aside` elements inside the `<main> </main>` tags.
 You will use that page as an example.
 Or if you prefer, you can work with the Attractions page on my website.